 Call the Governor & tell him to deny fossil fuel infrastructure expansion!
-1-800-566-5020Climate change is the most urgent issue of our time.
-The last three years have been the hottest in recorded history, and a warming planet has dire consequences.
+1-518-474-8390Climate change is the most urgent issue of our time.
+The last four years have been the hottest in recorded history, and a warming planet has dire consequences.
 Climate change causes extreme weather — bringing more intense and frequent heat waves, severe droughts, heavier rainfall, dangerous flooding, and outbreaks of deadly disease.
-Burning fossil fuels is a leading contributor to climate change and the oil and gas industry has known this for decades.
+Burning fossil fuels is a leading contributor to climate change, and the oil and gas industry has known this for decades.
 Yet, instead of alerting the world to these dangers and curbing fossil fuel extraction, they used hot-wired lobbyists and campaign contributions to bamboozle the public and undermine action.
 Experts have said that the best way to curb global warming is to leave fossil fuels in the ground.
 In 2014, New York banned hydraulic fracturing (fracking) for natural gas; a courageous decision to combat climate change.
 That decision should have been a turning point in the fight against global warming.
 The state could have begun to make rapid transitions and investments into energy efficiency and renewable energy.
 However, New York has allowed new fossil fuel projects including: oil and gas pipelines, storage facilities, gas compressor stations, and gas-electric conversion plants.

 Big Oil and Gas corporations...CONCEALED the truth about the catastrophic consequences of fossil fuel use on the climate.
 MISLED the public, investors, and regulators.
 ATTACKED real science and those who spoke against them.
 CORRUPTED the democratic process to prevent climate action.

 YOU can hold them accountable!